A9B8C7D6/To-The-Quantum-Future-SoC2023/Week1/README.md

 [Here's a link to set it up](https://learn.qiskit.org/course/ch-prerequisites/environment-setup-guide-to-work-with-qiskit-textbook)

-Assignment 1 coming up in a few days :)
+Assignment 1 coming up in a few days :) (Took like few weeks ig, sorry :( )

+There are 4 questions this week, with the topics being Super Dense Encoding, Quantum Teleportation, POVMs and Partial Traces.
+The instructions for each question are in the respective files, so go ahead with them!

 <!-- In this week, we will cover the Math and Quantum Physics required for the remaining duration.
 The Math section will comprise almost entirely of Linear Algebra, which will include a lot of what has been covered in MA106, but also quite a few new notations and ideas, such as **Outer Products**, **Tensor Products** and **Polar and Singular Value Decompositions**.
 The Quantum Physics part will mostly focus on **Evolution** and **Measurements** of quantum states.